-It’s the holiday season – a time for gift giving and entertaining.
-It’s also a time in which many of us tend to spend more.
+Most people spend money every day.
 Why not get a little back in return by using a credit card with a rewards program.
-If you enroll in the right program, you could have access to the extra funds you need to make holiday spending a little easier while also earning benefits.
+If you enroll in the right program, you could have access to extra funds while also earning benefits.

 Before you start spending, however, be sure you understand the details of your credit card rewards program.
 Here are a few guidelines to help so you can get that most benefit from your spending.